jscroot/jscroot.github.io/README.md

 # Root Static Website | Javascript Changer to transform Static Web into Dynamic Website  | A Pure VanillaJS ES6+ Base

 Root your static website, and change it into a dynamic one.
 Get the benefit of a low-emission carbon code.
-Supported in many static web hosting:
+Supported by many static web hosting.
-1. Github pages
-2. Gitlab pages
-3. AWS Amplify / Amazon S3
-4. KeyCDN
-5. Azure Static Web Apps
-6. 21YunBox
-7. Blogspot
-8. Zeit
-9. Forge
-10. Bip.sh
-11. DigitalOcean App Platform
-12. Statically
-13. Clodui
-14. Cloud 66
-15. Cloudflare Pages
-16. Deploy Now
-17. Firebase
-18. Google Cloud Storage Bucket
-19. Kinsta Static Site Hosting
-20. Microsoft Azure
-21. Netlify
-22. Render
-23. Static.app
-24. Stormkit.io
-25. Hostman
-26. Surge.sh
-27. tiiny.host
-28. Back4App
-29. Vercel

 [Benchmark](https://krausest.github.io/js-framework-benchmark/current.html)
 Rule of Thumb: